IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - Description Text
 - Subject

-As a starting point, you can download :download:`dataset-finch1.json <../../../../scripts/search/tests/data/dataset-finch1.json>` and modify it to meet your needs. (:download:`dataset-finch1_fr.json <../../../../scripts/api/data/dataset-finch1_fr.json>` is a variant of this file that includes setting the metadata language (see :ref:`:MetadataLanguages`) to French (fr).
-In addition to this minimal example, you can download :download:`dataset-create-new-all-default-fields.json <../../../../scripts/api/data/dataset-create-new-all-default-fields.json>` which populates all of the metadata fields that ship with a Dataverse installation.)
+As a starting point, you can use ``dataset-finch1.json`` located at ``/scripts/search/tests/data/dataset-finch1.json`` and modify it to meet your needs. (``dataset-create-new-all-default-fields.json`` located at ``/scripts/api/data/dataset-finch1_fr.json`` is a variant of this file that includes setting the metadata language (see :ref:`:MetadataLanguages`) to French (fr).
+In addition to this minimal example, you can use ``dataset-create-new-all-default-fields.json`` located at ``/scripts/api/data/dataset-create-new-all-default-fields.json`` which populates all of the metadata fields that ship with a Dataverse installation.)

 The curl command below assumes you have kept the name "dataset-finch1.json" and that this file is in your current working directory.